What Is a Profit Sharing Plan?

-A profit sharing plan is a type of defined contribution plan that lets companies help employees save for retirement.
-With a profit sharing plan, contributions from the employer are discretionary.
-That means the company can decide from year to year how much to contribute (or whether to contribute at all) to an employee's plan.
-If the company does not have a profit, it does not have to make contributions to the plan.
+With this type of retirement plan, contributions from the employer are discretionary.
+That means the company can decide from year to year how much to contribute—or whether to contribute at all—to an employee's plan.
+If the company does not make a profit, it does not have to make contributions to the plan.
 (But a company does not need to be profitable to have a profit-sharing plan.)

 This flexibility makes it a great retirement plan option for small businesses or businesses of any size.
-Plus it aligns the financial well-being of employees to the company's success.
+Plus, it aligns the financial well-being of employees to the company's success.

 Profit Sharing Plan Maximum Contributions

-While there is no set amount that must be contributed to a profit-sharing plan each year, there is a maximum amount that can be contributed to a profit-sharing plan for each employee.
+While there is no set amount that must be contributed to a profit-sharing plan each year, there is a maximum contribution amount for each employee.
 The amount fluctuates over time with inflation.
-The maximum contribution amount for a profit sharing plan is the lesser of 100% of compensation or $56,000 in 2019.
+The maximum contribution amount for a profit sharing plan is the lesser of 25% of compensation or $56,000 in 2019.

 Who Does What in a Profit Sharing Plan

-Employees really don't have to do anything to benefit from this type of plan, but the company does have to do some calculations, planning and paperwork.
+Employees really don't have to do anything to benefit from this type of plan, but the company does have to do some calculations, planning, and paperwork.

-If the employer does decide to make a profit-sharing contribution in a given year, the company must follow a pre-determined formula for deciding which employees get what and how much.
+If the employer does decide to make a profit-sharing contribution in a given year, the company must follow a predetermined formula for deciding which employees get what and how much.
 An employee's allocation is typically determined as a percentage of pay.
-Contributions can also vest over time according to a set vesting schedule.
+Contributions can also vest over time, according to a set vesting schedule.

 The employer must also set up a system that tracks contributions, investments, distributions, and more, and file an annual return with the government.
-These plans can require a good deal of administrative upkeep (but many plan administrators will do this work on the company's behalf).
+These plans can require a good deal of administrative upkeep, but many plan administrators will do this work on the company's behalf.